 7 other Big Island Waterfalls

-If waterfalls are your thing you most likely won’t be happy to see ‘only’ the biggest six.
+If waterfalls are your thing you most likely won’t be satisfied with just the biggest six.
 The website “World of waterfalls” is an excellent resource to find out more about the smaller waterfalls on the island.
 Their list contains the following 13 waterfalls:

 - In Hilo: Rainbow falls, Peʻepeʻe falls, Waiʻale falls, Kulaniapia falls.

-- On the Hamakua coast: ʻAkaka falls, Kolekole falls, Umauma falls, Onomea falls, Nanue falls, Hanapueo falls + lower Umauma falls.
+- On the Hamakua coast: ʻAkaka falls, Kolekole falls (several waterfalls along the stream, see below), Umauma falls, Onomea falls, Nanue falls, Hanapueo falls + lower Umauma falls.

 - On the Kohala coast: Hiʻilawe falls, Waiulili falls.